-- a) money in place of reserve land as per the MGA. b) money from the sale of surplus reserve land; or c) other sources of identified funding. - 14.10 Lands determined to be of environmental significance, but do not qualify as environmentalreserve, should be protected in their natural statethrough alternative means as determined by the County. - 14.11 14.5 Other Lands determined to be of environmental significance, but do not qualify as environmental reserve, should be protected in their natural state through alternative means as determined by the County. - 14.11 14.6 Environmental reserves should be determined by conducting: - a) a biophysical impact analysis report; - b) a geotechnical analysis; and/or - c) other assessments acceptable to the County.
+- 14.2 Provision and allocation of reserves shall be determined in the adopted local plan, where required, and implemented at subdivision stage by the Subdivision Authority. - 14.3 The dedication of reserves should meet the present or future needs of the Plan area by considering the recommendations of this ASP, the Parks and Open Space Master Plan, the Active Transportation Plan: South County, the local plan, and/or the school boards. - 14.4 The amount, type, location, and shape of reserve land shall be suitable for public use and readily accessible to the public. - 14.5 Lands determined to be of environmental significance, but do not qualify as environmental reserve, should be protected in their natural state through alternative means as determined by the County. - 14.6 Environmental reserves should be determined by conducting: - a) a biophysical impact analysis report; - b) a geotechnical analysis; and/or - c) other assessments acceptable to the County.